 FHWA's Division and FTA's Regional office replied on August 3, 2015.
-The regional offices agreed with the Suburban Counties that the TAB is not part of the MPO, and therefore the Metropolitan Council's membership does not comply with 23 U.S.C. § 134(d)(2).
+The regional offices agreed with the Suburban Council's membership does not comply with 23 U.S.C. § 134(d)(2).
 However, the regional offices disagreed with respect to the application of the grandfathering clause.
 Considering the changes in Minnesota law identified by the Suburban Counties, the regional offices concluded that "the changes were not 'substantial' so as to require a redesignation" under 23 C.F.R. § 450.310(k).
 The regional offices' reply went on to discuss situations when an MPO would or would not be required to redesignate.

-II.
-The Suburban Counties' October 1, 2015, letter to FHWA and FTA
+IL The Suburban Counties' October 1, 2015, letter to FHWA and FTA

 The Suburban Counties sent another letter on October 1, 2015, this time addressed to Secretary Foxx and the Administrators of FHWA and FTA, requesting reconsideration of the conclusions set forth in the August 3, 2015, response.
 The Suburban Counties urged that we "find the Metropolitan Council is not a properly constituted MPO, and take all other necessary actions consistent with that finding."
 This October letter reiterated many of the same arguments put before FHWA and FTA previously, including the suggestion that the grandfathering clause of 23 U.S.C. § 134(d)(4) does not apply to MPOs generally, does not apply to the Metropolitan Council specifically, and does not apply to the membership requirements imposed on MPOs by the same subsection.
 Suburban counties of the Twin Cities area Page 4 of 5